Warsaw Business Guide - logo

 The second group of tumours treated in our centre are sarcomas.
 This is a different situation, as those are rare tumours.
 In the world, it has already been understood that there is a need of establishing reference centres for diagnostics and therapy of rare tumours.
 Such centres have various specialists in a rare type of a tumour and specialists in complex diagnostics.
 There are app. sixty various types of sarcomas.
 A half of them require molecular research.
 This is a tumour which needs the highest individualization of management.
 Each of those tumours is a bit different, as they involve a different malignancy grade, histopathological type, location, patient age etc. The age cross section of patients with sarcomas is from 16 to 90.
 Sarcomas concern muskuloskeletal system, which is an additional problem.
 Our Department is one of few centres in Europe which performs extensive bone reconstructions, including pelvis reconstructions and prostheses printed using the 3D technique.
 In this area, we cooperate with orthopaedists from Szczecin.
 We also keep and are responsible for the Polish Register of Bone Tumours.
 Since 2017, we have been included in the European Reference Networks for Rare Cancers (EURACAN) which concerns rare solid tumours of adults.
 At present, we are the only Polish oncological centre for adults included in a reference network.
 The institute is a part of three networks: for rare solid tumours, blood tumours, and endocrine tumours.

-I.B.: What is the situation in Poland with introducing the reference system?
+S: What is the situation in Poland with introducing the reference system?

 P.R.: No reference system of procedures concerning tumours has been introduced in Poland so far.
 In many countries in the world, specialists understand the need to create reference centres.
 For example, in France, with an 80-million population, the diagnostics of sarcomas is done obligatorily only in three centres.
 In Poland, on the other hand, it is done in each hospital.
 As a result, app.
 30-40 percent of patients diagnosed with sarcomas in Polish centres have their diagnosis changed after consultations in our Clinic.
 That means that app.
 40% ofpatients who come to us have received improper sub-standard treatment, which is related to increased costs of treatment.

-I.B.: What treatment methods are used at the Clinic?
+S.: What treatment methods are used at the Clinic?

 P.R.: These are new methods of combined treatment which we introduced for sarcomas.
 We also have our own research with hyperfractionated radiotherapy in more aggressive/advanced sarcomas and in combination with intensive chemotherapy in borderline resectable sarcomas.
 We are also working on hyperfractionated radiotherapy with a longer break; this is a research concerning myxoid liposarcomas.
 Moreover, we do lots of works and research on the use of molecular direction and we are also realizing a grant from the National Science Centre concerning micro-RNA among other things.